ASBIK-ABDELLAH/Spark_With_Scala/README.md

 # Spark_With_Scala

-Simple manipualation of data with spark using scala.
+Manipualation of data with spark using scala.